MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Description**

 A suspicious service has been created on an endpoint in your organization.
-This is a new service that wasn't previously identified in your organization.
-ATA has identified this service as suspicious.
-This alert relies on event 7045 and can be collected from all endpoints in your network, it does not have to bypass a domain controller.
+This alert relies on event 7045 and can be collected from all endpoints in your network, by configuring your SIEM.
+In order to identify this suspicious activity on your client machines (not domain controllers), [configure your SIEM](install-ata-step6.md) as a data source to get relevant events in ATA.

 **Investigation**

-1. If the computer in question is an administrative workstation, or a computer on which IT team members and service accounts perform administrative tasks, this may be a false positive and you may need to **Suppress** the alert.
+1. If the computer in question is an administrative workstation, or a computer on which IT team members and service accounts perform administrative tasks, this may be a false positive and you may need to **Suppress** the alert and add it to the Exclusions list if necessary.

 2. Is the service something you recognize on this computer?

  - Is the **account** in question allowed to install this service?

- - If the answer to both questions is *yes*, then **Close** the alert.
+ - If the answer to both questions is *yes*, then **Close** the alert or add it to the Exclusions list.

 3. If the answer to either questions is *no*, then this should be considered a true positive.